 Common mistakes include:

-- Listing an incorrect vehicle model
+- Listing an incorrect vehicle model or license plate number

 - The date or time of the accident